Stevenfavour/Linuxfundametal0/README26.md

 on: This section defines when the workflow is triggered.
 Here, it's set to activate on push and pull request events to the main branch.

-jobs: Jobs are a set of steps that execute on the same runner.
+Jobs: Jobs are a set of steps that execute on the same runner.
 In this example, there's one job named build.

 runs-on: Defines the type of machine to run the job on.
 Here, it's using the latest Ubuntu virtual machine.